uJarOrg/sample-webflux-vaadin-chat/README.md

 ## Technology stack

-Java 17, Spring Boot 3, Webflux, Vaadin 24
+java 21, Spring Boot 3, Webflux, Vaadin 24

 ## Prerequisites

 The following items should be installed in your system:

-* Java 17 or newer.
+* java 21 or newer.
 * git command line tool (https://help.github.com/articles/set-up-git)
 * Your preferred IDE (IDEA preferably)